Asm911/inkwell_full_stack/README.md

-This is a [Next.js](https://nextjs.org/) project written to fetch data from a GraphQL endpoint and render it as a grid to the frontend client.
+This is a [Next.js](https://nextjs.org/) project written to fetch data from a GraphQL endpoint using Apollo and render it as a grid to the frontend client.
 Implemented cmmitlint commits.
 ## Getting Started

 First build the dependences for the application: